flaxsearch/flaxcode/src/docs/hacking.rst

 .. _GetValue: http://msdn2.microsoft.com/en-us/library/ms690927.aspx

-There are some code generic code samples_ that demonstrating using this api some of this infrastucture
+There are some code generic code samples_ that demonstrating using this API some of this infrastructure

 .. _samples: http://msdn2.microsoft.com/en-us/library/ms689723.aspx